nlptmu/EmoBERTGCN/README.md

-# EmoBertGCN
+# Novel Fusion of Graph Convolution and Language Models for Sentiment and Topic Analysis in Low-Resource Languages

 ## Abstract

-Natural language processing (NLP) research for the Filipino language is relatively new and emerging, as compared to high resource languages like English.
-There are only a very limited amount of publicly available corpora and labelled datasets suitable for model training and evaluation.
-Meanwhile, there has been a surge of interest on investigating the effectiveness of graph-based NLP models, but their performances on highly variable social media texts is not sufficiently explored.
-Therefore, this work attempts to alleviate these issues by making the following contributions.
-First, we create a large-scale dataset with nine thousand manually annotated and 600 thousand weakly labelled Tweets in Filipino concerning the 2022 Philippine National Elections.
-Second, we propose a new model that integrates BERT and Graph Convolutional Network (GCN) modules, and incorporates emojis, hashtags and user mentions in the model training process with the manually annotated dataset.
-Besting the baseline models, it achieves 0.679 macro recall score and 0.78 macro F1 score for binary sentiment classification.
-This suggests that emotion-infused graph learning paired with BERT embeddings can provide robust predictions even in imbalanced datasets.
-The proposed model is further used to predict the labels of the weakly labelled dataset.
-Third, we present a topic modelling framework employing BERT-LDA technique and Log-likelihood Ratio keyword extraction to find crucial information contained within the Tweets.
-In particular, numerous events regarding the 2022 elections can be thoroughly explored within the five topic clusters produced by our framework.
-It is verified that they are aligned with the official reports of reputable news agencies.
+In the nascent field of Natural Language Processing (NLP) for the Filipino language, the scarcity of publicly accessible corpora and labeled datasets presents significant challenges for model training and validation.
+Concurrently, the potential of graph-based NLP models for analyzing the variable nature of social media text remains underexplored.
+To address these gaps, our research makes several key contributions.
+First, we have constructed a substantial dataset, comprising 9,000 manually annotated and 600,000 weakly labeled Filipino tweets related to the 2022 Philippine National Elections, to enhance model training and evaluation.
+Second, we introduce an innovative model that synergistically combines the strengths of BERT with Graph Convolutional Network (GCN) and enriches training with the inclusion of emojis, hashtags, and user mentions.
+This model outperforms 16 compared models and achieves an overall F1-score of 0.78 in sentiment classification, indicating that emotional nuances embedded within graph learning coupled with BERT embeddings can yield robust predictions in imbalanced datasets.
+Finally, we offer a novel topic modeling framework that leverages Bert-LDA alongside the Log-likelihood Ratio to enable the extraction of pivotal information from tweets.
+This framework successfully discerns key narratives from the 2022 elections within five distinct topic clusters, providing comprehensive insights into the election discourse.

 ## Model Architecture